Product videos for B2B and B2C.

 Is a product video easy to put together?

-Yes and no. The great thing about a product video is that you don’t have to come up with the idea or concept – it is the product itself!
+Yes and no. The great thing about a product video is that you don’t have to come up with the idea or concept – the product is the star!

-If you are trying to film things like jewellery, watches or things with shiny surfaces, lighting it in such a way that it doesn’t glare is quite a challenge, requiring some extra thinking.
-If you are trying to film things in tight spaces, such as boilers or car interiors, some thought as to the footage, lighting and equipment used is needed to make sure you deliver the right visuals.
+If you are trying to film things like jewellery, watches or things with shiny surfaces, lighting it in such a way that it doesn’t reflect or glare is quite a challenge, requiring some extra thinking.
+If you are trying to film things in tight spaces, such as boilers or car interiors, some thought around framing, lighting and equipment used is needed to make sure you deliver the right visuals.
 If it is software, we always try and avoid live filming because of screen flicker, reflections and glare so perhaps an animated feature is more appropriate.

 The key to a great product video is the storyboarding phase, where we try and establish the most effective way of communication the core features and benefits of the project.